-A partnership agreement between ERRIN and OFII aims at providing a more harmonised and global-reaching alternative to the traditional model of having one generic reintegration service partner.
+A pilot project implemented by ERRIN and OFII aims at providing a more harmonised and global-reaching alternative to the traditional model of having one generic reintegration service partner.

 Member States are asked to provide a minimum of €3,000 as assistance, with ERRIN funding 50% of this package.
 Up to 100 returnees from ERRIN Member States are expected to benefit.

 - OFII is physically present on the ground through its representation abroad in Cameroon, Mali, Morocco and Senegal, offering useful field-knowledge and strong monitoring mechanisms, following up on the cases during 12 months after the approval of reintegration plans.

 - OFII wears a double hat: a public administration body and experienced implementer of reintegration programmes in the countries of origin.
 This allows for excellent understanding of both issues faced by the European states, and operational challenges on the ground.

 - Local service partners contracted by OFII support the returnees at every step of their reintegration journey, from drafting a reintegration plan to submitting the final report.

 - Through a tailor-made approach, returnees are encouraged to take a full ownership of their project, come up with individual ideas that fit their needs, and are embedded in the local ecosystems from the very start.